-Plastic currently accounts for 85% of the litter recorded.
-The Department of Energy, Environment and Climate Action (DEECA) implemented a key method to target plastic; the single-use plastic bag ban which started in 2019 and data will be examined as part of future reporting for declines in plastic bag litter.
+Plastic currently accounts for 82% in surveys used to calculate the Litter Status, specifically with microplastics <5mm attributing to 16%.
+The Victorian Government implemented a key method to target plastic; the single-use plastic bag ban which started in 2019 and data will be examined as part of future reporting for declines in plastic bag litter.

 For a more detailed view on how these results were determined, please view the methodology section.